dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 in  "${greeting}, world!"
 ```

-The expression that you interpolate must have type `Text` and the language will
+The expression that you interpolate must have type `Text`.
+Also, the language
-not automatically convert non-`Text` values to `Text`.
-For example, this will
+will not automatically convert non-`Text` values to `Text`.
+For example, this
-not type-check:
+will not type-check:

 ```dhall
 let answer = 42